EDataNow/CSVDownloadAndProcess-Vagrant/README.md

 ####Optional
 - Processor : We have provided a ruby script which will process the .csv summaries into the local database, but if you wish to override this with a custom script, you may do so by including it's path here.

-####Example .csv
+####Example config.csv

 | User Name | Access Key Id | Secret Access Key | Region    | Server               | Language | Processor |
 |-----------|---------------|-------------------|-----------|----------------------|----------|-----------|
 | 3         | ABC123        | A1B2C3D4E5F6      | us-east-1 | service.edatanow.com | en       |           |

-Once the .csv is saved into the same directory as the Vagrantfile, simply call
+Once the config.csv is saved into the same directory as the Vagrantfile, simply call
 ~~~
 vagrant up
 ~~~